treverson/bcx/README.md

 ## Git / Github instructions for bcx repository

-These instruction will let you:

-1 - Make your first commit to your development branch
+These instruction will let you commit to your development branch of the bcx repository.

-## Install trading engine dependencies
+### Install trading engine dependencies

 The trading engine project is based upon